abarbanell/arduino-wino/sketch_wifi_print_IP/README.md

 This is an example from the [wino-board website](http://www.wino-board.com) how to get the IP from your wino-board.

-It uses the ESP8266 AT-commands becauset he wifi library is not yet stable.
+It uses the wifi library which is in early stage.

-WIFI passwords will be injected via a local file config.h - but at this time they are not yet used.
+WIFI passwords will be injected via a local file config.h - see below.

-But anyway here is how to use this sketch:

 # Usage